Main navigation

 Introduction to Taxation (ACCT:3400)

-Federal income taxation of individuals and businesses, including corporations, partnerships, and sole proprietorships; emphasis on developing a broad perspective on structure, administration, and rationale of federal income tax system.
-Corequisite: ACCT:3200.
-Requirement: admission to Professional Program in Accounting.
+Federal income taxation of individuals and businesses, including corporations, partnerships, and sole proprietorships; emphasis on developing a broad perspective on the structure, administration, and rationale of the federal income tax system.
+Prerequisite: ACCT:2100.
 (3 s.h.)

 Taxes and Business Strategy (ACCT: 3420)

 Effect of taxes on business decisions, including investment strategies, capital structure decisions, compensation policies, international business, mergers and acquisitions, and financial reporting.
-Prerequisites: ACCT:2100.
+Prerequisite: ACCT:2100. spring only.
+(3 s.h.)

 Auditing (ACCT:4100)